-- Complete the "Senior (Post) Examiner Comments" section of Form G-383 explaining the reason(s) for agreeing with the opinion of the DBD-DIS senior examiner and actions taken by the adjudicating examiner. - Log the claim folder into the TORE AFCS location and return it directly to the reviewer. - If the reviewer continues to disagree with the disability determination, (s)he will log the claim folder back into the to the DBD-DPS senior examiner's AFCS location and return it directly to him/her.
+Review the comments from the DBD-DIS senior examiner, reviewer, and adjudicating examiner as well as the contents of the entire claim folder.

+If the reviewer continues to disagree with the disability determination, (s)he will log the claim folder back into the to the DBD-DPS senior examiner's AFCS location and return it directly to him/her.
 In this situation, the DBD-DPS senior examiner will be responsible for authorizing the disability determination as shown in DCM 3.4.302.